 QiT’s Advanced Slot Technology is our money management regime.
 It quantifies the optimum percentage apportioned to each trade including the number of trades (slots) assigned to a portfolio.

-The most rudimentary money management system is assigned an absolute percentage to each position – for example, 4 positions, 25% per position.
+Assigning an absolute percentage to each position is the most rudimentary money management system.
+For example, 4 positions, 25% per position.
 But what if there was a better way that would ramp up our returns but not the risk?
 Turns out there was.

 How about if the signal is Sell at Limit?
 Do you wait until those slots exit and then fill them?
 Our algorithms don’t use intraday data so that wouldn’t be possible.
 How do the Slots get allocated in a CASH account as opposed to a MARGIN account?